Steven Kwan Player Props: Guardians vs. Royals

 Steven Kwan At The Plate

-- Kwan has 18 doubles, two triples, two home runs and 36 walks while batting .256.
+- Kwan is hitting .259 with 18 doubles, two triples, two home runs and 37 walks.

-- Kwan has reached base via a hit in 53 games this season (of 78 played), and had multiple hits in 21 of those games.
+- Kwan has picked up a hit in 54 of 79 games this year, with multiple hits 22 times.

-- In 78 games played this season, he has hit a homer in only two of them.
+- In 79 games played this year, he has gone deep in only two of them.

-- Kwan has driven home a run in 16 games this year (20.5%), including more than one RBI in 6.4% of his games and producing three or more of his team's runs on two occasions..
+- In 20.3% of his games this season, Kwan has had at least one RBI.
+He's picked up more than one in 6.3% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.